rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 Perhaps it will take centuries for all fiat money to collapse.
-Or perhaps the EUR and USD hyperinflate tomorrow.
+Or perhaps the EUR and USD will hyperinflate tomorrow.
 Should anyone think such a hyperinflation of
  USD or EUR is impossible, look at the history of fiat money and hyperinflation events.